Coldparasite/Thaetis/Session Notes/Session 12.md

 			Loot
 				1 Scrolls of Comprehend Languages Johan
 				4 Scrolls of Cure Wounds Johan all
-				1 Scroll of Speak with Animals
+				1 Scroll of Speak with Animals Grips
-				2 Scrolls of Blindness/Deafness Kaarth
+				2 Scrolls of Blindness/Deafness Kaarth Johan
 				1 Scroll of Enhance Ability
 				2 Scrolls of Knock Kaarth
 				1 Scroll of Silence kaarth
 				9 Unidentified scrolls